 Road Traffic Accident Amputation Claims

 Road users are required to follow rules and guidance put into place by the Road Traffic Act 1988 and the Highway Code.
 Doing so will ensure they keep to the duty of care to use roads in a way that prevents a road traffic accident.
 Carelessly or wilfully ignoring the rules of the road puts road users at risk of serious injury.
+If you can prove that your injury was caused by driver negligence, you may be able to make a compensation claim.

 One example is when a cyclist is hit by a car greatly exceeding the speed limit.
 The cyclist is thrown from their bike and suffers devastating leg injuries that require a double amputation.